Indian Point Energy Center: Aftermath

 The generation capacity lost by closure of the Indian Point plant was largely replaced by fossil gas, substantially increasing carbon emissions.
 In the first full month after closure, carbon emissions from in-state generation in New York rose 35 percent, and the state's natural gas generation jumped from 35 percent to 39 percent.
+Energy assessments by the U.S. Energy Information Administration and analyses of NYISO market operations suggest that the retirement of the plant was followed by changes in electricity generation patterns in downstate New York, including increased utilization of natural gas-fired generation during periods of peak demand.

 In popular culture

 The power plant was parodied as a rival plant in an episode of The Simpsons.